sulfierry/loki/MLmodel/spark/README.md

 ## Project Modules Description

+### CheckBalance Class

+The `CheckBalance` class is integral to assessing and ensuring the class balance within a dataset, particularly in the context of kinase activity classification.
+This class is designed to first load the relevant data, prepare labels based on activity thresholds, and subsequently analyze the balance of these classes within the dataset.
+It features detailed visualization capabilities to help understand the distribution and balance of classes both overall and within specific groups.

+Key functionalities:
+- Load a dataset from a specified file path, focusing on critical columns relevant to kinase activity analysis.
+- Prepare binary labels ('active' or 'inactive') based on a predefined activity threshold, which helps in classifying the compounds.
+- Analyze and visualize the overall class balance and the balance by kinase groups using bar charts and histograms, allowing for an intuitive understanding of the data distribution.
+- Calculate and report key metrics such as class ratio, entropy of the distribution, and the coefficient of variation to assess the balance and diversity of the dataset.
+- Save outputs and filtered datasets for further processing, ensuring that data with specific characteristics are excluded from analysis to maintain dataset integrity.

+This class is designed to precede data preprocessing and machine learning tasks in the pipeline, ensuring that the input data for model training in `FormatFile` and `SparkML` classes is well-prepared and balanced.
+It is especially useful in scenarios where class imbalance could bias the results of machine learning models, providing initial insights and adjustments before deep analysis.

+The execution sequence in the overall pipeline is as follows:
+1. **CheckBalance**: Ensures data balance and integrity.
+2. **FormatFile**: Handles data conversion and preparation for machine learning.
+3. **SparkML**: Conducts machine learning model training and evaluation.

+The `CheckBalance` class not only prepares the data but also sets the stage for robust and fair machine learning model development by addressing potential biases in the dataset upfront.

 ### FormatFile Class

 The `FormatFile` class provides comprehensive tools for loading, processing, and saving data, particularly focusing on chemical informatics where SMILES notation is converted into numerical fingerprints.
 This class is built to handle large datasets efficiently using batch processing and parallel computing.
 It integrates functionalities to read data from CSV files, preprocess SMILES strings into molecular fingerprints, split data into training and testing sets, and save processed data into Parquet format which is optimal for large-scale data processing tasks in Spark.